EUK136/METARInfo-bot/README.md

 ---

 <p>
-Simple bot to telegram to obtain METAR and TAF information
+A simple bot to get METAR and TAF information from any airport in the world
 </p>

+---

+### To do:

+[ ] Catch error at ICAO code

+[ ] Catch the error when no information found